AdamBrousseau/openj9/buildenv/jenkins/README.md

 - Ex.
 If you have a dependent change and only want one platform, depends comes last
     - `Jenkins test sanity zlinux jdk8 depends eclipse/omr#123`

+###### Note: When specifying a dependent change in an OpenJDK extensions repo, you can only build the SDK version that matches the repo where the dependent change lives.
+Eg. You cannot build JDK8 with a PR in openj9-openjdk-jdk9.

 ##### Other Pull Requests builds

 - To trigger a Line Endings Check